bixycler/UniinfoNotes/pages/Brainstorm.md

 			- Quotation
 				- For quick notes, i just use the straight quotation marks `"`.
 				- For notes to be published, i use the curly quotation marks `“”`.
-				- I don't put trailing punctuation marks into the quote, except when quoting the whole sentence.
+				- I don't put trailing punctuation marks into the quote, e.g. “not a complete sentence quote”, except when quoting the whole sentence.
-				-
+				- Math forms are quoted by double angle brackets, e.g. $⟪E = m⋅c^2⟫$
 			- Dialogue
-				- For quick notes, i just use the hyphen-minus `-` or item bullet to switch person, double hyphen `--` for source attribution and interruption.
+				- For quick notes, i just use the hyphen-minus `-` or item bullet point to switch person, double hyphen `--` for interruption, and triple hyphen `---` for source attribution.
 				- For notes to be published, i use quotation dash `―` to switch person, n-dash `–` for interruption, and m-dash `—` for source attribution.
 				-